 In short, the answer is no.

-To explain why, let’s talk about why craft eyes aren’t baby safe.
-It’s incredibly unlikely that the washer will accidentally come off of the back of the eye. (in fact, it’s pretty difficult to remove the washer from an eye with plastic ridges, as I showed in this blog post on how to remove craft eyes.)
+To explain why, let’s talk about why craft eyes aren’t baby safe for stuffed animals.
+It’s incredibly unlikely that the washer will accidentally come off of the back of the eye.
+(In fact, it’s pretty difficult to remove the washer from an eye with plastic ridges, as I showed in this blog post on how to remove craft eyes.)